-- Foresters Falls.
+• Foresters Falls - Side Trip.
 Continue on Hwy#7 to reach whitewater rafting operations on the Ottawa River and gateway to the Rocher Fendu rapids section on the Main Channel.
 Thundering rapids and waterfalls reach grade 3-4 rapids at McCoys, Lorne, and the Carburetor in low water, and the Bus Eater during rapid flow.
 Public access is provided courtesy of OWL Rafting and Whitewater Ontario.
-The lower section with grade 2 rapids is suitable for beginners and families. - Ross Museum.
+The lower section with class 2 rapids is suitable for beginners and families.

+Ross Museum.
 Open seasonally between May and September, the Ross Museum tells the settlement story of the early 1800s.
-Tour the restored and replica buildings and enjoy time in the gardens. - A.Y.
+Tour the restored and replica buildings and enjoy time in the gardens.

+A.Y.
 Jackson Trail.
 A.Y.
 Jackson, a member of the Group of Seven, painted a great many sketches in the Madawaska Hills.
 Follow the back roads between Barry's Bay and Eganville to see some of his popular painting sites and vistas.

-Where to camp near Foresters' Falls.
+Where to camp near Cobden.

 OWL Rafting.
 Foresters Falls.
-A Canadian Signature Experience (CSE).
 Rafting packages with meals include RV sites with electrical hook up.

-- 1 Swimming in the current / Madawaska Kanu Centre - 2 Whitewater Kayaking / Madawaska Kanu Centre - 3 Bonnechere River/ Sandra Keele - 10 4 Adventure rafting on the Ottawa River / Owl Rafting
+- 1 Swimming in the current / Madawaska Kanu Centre - 2 Whitewater Kayaking / Madawaska Kanu Centre - 3 Bonnechere River / Sandra Keele - 4 Adventure rafting on the Ottawa River / Owl Rafting